vantorre/qsi3-aor-vantorre/TENNIS.md

 };
 ```

-For instance, this value indicates that PlayerOne has forty points, and PlayerOne has Love :
+For instance, this value indicates that PlayerOne has forty points, and PlayerTwo has Love :

 ```OCaml
 let fd : fortyData = {player: PlayerOne, otherPlayerPoint: Love};